Updated: May 17

 Mother’s Day is a difficult time as raw emotional spots can become tender during yearly events such Christmas or symbolic anniversaries.
 Finding an appropriate Mother’s Day card can be a chore as everyone has had a different type of mother and some may not have had a mother that was attentive or supportive.
 A common thread in therapy is looking at the impact of family relationships in order to highlight fixed patterns of behaviour that present in the here and now.

 If a child has encountered rejection early on from a parent they will have low self esteem.
 Unfortunately, they will continue to repeat the same pattern - unconsciously seeking out rejection.
 Parents are the blueprint to how we relate to the world.
 The child of a depressed / critical / narcissistic mother will develop creative ways of being in the world such as “magical thinking” and have carved a role as “people pleaser” or “mummy’s little helper” as a way of receiving love.
-As an adult the “magical thinking” invests in punishing behaviours such as OCD, anorexia or has an inner critic that needs constant attention by being a high achiever or perfectionist.
+As an adult the “magical thinking”may invest in punishing behaviours such as OCD, anorexia or has an inner critic that needs constant attention by being a high achiever or perfectionist.

 One of the challenges in coming to therapy is sensitively exploring loyalty towards parents and removing them off the pedestal.
 Recognising parents as flawed human beings and looking back at the parenting they received can help remove a sense of responsibility from the child.
 Ancestral baggage allows inquiry as to who's trauma are you carrying?
 Often the child of a parent who has had mental health issues / addiction or sexual abuse can inherit trauma that was not theirs to begin with.
 Part of the process is untangling and identifying the trauma and to make time and space to let it go.
 Understanding the impact of ancestry, social context and history enables compassion to grow.